 Offline and Outlook filters and templates

-Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics CRM server and Dynamics CRM for Outlook.
-Microsoft Dynamics CRM 2016 and Microsoft Dynamics CRM Online support the ability to change the default filter using the SDK and push these changes to any or all users.
+Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics 365 server and Dynamics 365 for Outlook.
+Microsoft Dynamics 365 and Microsoft Dynamics 365 (online) support the ability to change the default filter using the SDK and push these changes to any or all users.

 To support these customizations, there are four new query types for saved query (view).
 When you create a saved query (view) record, specify one of these types in the SavedQuery.QueryType attribute, using the SavedQueryQueryType enumeration.
 These are only accessible by using the methods described here; there is no UI available to change them.
 You can specify different filters so that you can avoid synchronizing everything to Microsoft Outlook for your mobile phone.
 Filter templates are solution aware so they can be exported along with a solution.